ISUgenomics/bioinformatics-workbook/dataAnalysis/GenomeAssembly/Organellar_Genome_Assembly_From_Nuclear-Targeted_Reads.md

 sample_12FlyeOut.genes  36      5       252031
 UCManualInterventionRemoveNUMTReads.genes       38      2       462795
 ```

 So it looks like I commonly find 38-39 genes in these assemblies, but only two had the expected 40 genes.
 I ran a few assemblies with varying levels of filtering using all of the reads too, so those are included and some happen to be really good assemblies.
 The fewest contigs with the most genes seems to occur with assembly.fasta, which is an assembly using all trimmed reads that were able to get a 3kb alignment to the related Smukorossi mitochondrial genome.
-However, thee are a couple assemblies that have all 40 genes, which we may use to incorporate into the singular contig at a later step.
+However, there are a couple assemblies that have all 40 genes, which we may use to incorporate into the singular contig at a later step.

 ### Best Mitochondrial assembly refinement